Overview

 funds, commissions are charged for individual equity and debt securities transactions).

-In addition, Fidelity may charge a “trade-away” fee if client trades are placed with other
+In addition, Fidelity will charge a “trade-away” fee if client trades are placed with other

 Fidelity enables Geneva Partners to obtain many no-load mutual funds without